-Similar to all nuts, Brazil nuts are nutrient dense and contain high amounts of fats, fiber, protein and antioxidants (NIH).
-The fats in Brazil nuts are mostly polyunsaturated and monounsaturated, which are heart healthy and help lower cholesterol.
-These nuts are also a good source of calcium, magnesium and potassium.
+Similar to all nuts, Brazil nuts are nutrient-dense and contain high amounts of fats, fiber, protein, and antioxidants.
+The fats in Brazil nuts are mostly polyunsaturated and monounsaturated, which are heart-healthy and help lower cholesterol.
+These nuts are also a good source of calcium, magnesium, and potassium.

 Brazil nuts contain high amounts of the element selenium.
 In fact, one Brazil nut alone gives you all the selenium that you need for the day!
-According to the National Institute of Health, selenium is suggested to have preventative effects with cancer such as targeting DNA repair, cell destruction, and immune system functioning.
+Selenium is an important nutrient that helps in the repair of damaged DNA and supports a healthy immune system.

-Brazil nuts can be found in grocery stores raw (shelled or unshelled), roasted or salted.
-The high fat content in these nuts makes them more susceptible to rancidity when exposed to air or sunlight.
-But, buying these nuts in the shell allows for a longer shelf life.
-Look for nuts that are whole, firm, unbroken and brown in color.
+Brazil nuts can be found in grocery stores raw (shelled or unshelled), roasted, or salted.
+The high-fat content in these nuts makes them more susceptible to rancidity when exposed to air or sunlight so buying these nuts in the shell allows for longer shelf life.
+Look for nuts that are whole, firm, unbroken, and brown in color.
 Store these nuts in an airtight bag in the refrigerator to preserve freshness.

 Brazil nuts have a variety of uses in the kitchen.
-Consume these nuts for a snack, or add them over a fruit or vegetable salad.
+Consume these nuts for a snack or add them over a fruit or vegetable salad.
 Brazil nuts are also used as a topper on baked goods, puddings, and fruitcakes.
-Additionally, Brazil nut oil is an ingredient used in baking or salad dressings.
-Although Brazil nuts are extremely versatile, it is important to be mindful of the total consumption of Brazil nuts due to high aflatoxin levels.